 By Ben Hayward | Spanish Football Writer

 For most clubs, losing a star striker is a huge drama.
-For Atletico Madrid, it is merely a momentary inconvenience.
+For Atletico Madrid, it is merely a minor inconvenience.

 Countless times over the last three decades, Atletico have seen their finest forward move on to pastures new.
 But on each occasion almost without fail, they have picked themselves up, dusted themselves down and gone on to sign a player of similar quality, sometimes superior.
 Indeed, while other clubs strive and struggle to find a suitable frontman, the Colchoneros can seemingly always identify a special striker.

-Although outside the top two in Spain for most of that time (their only recent title triumph was in 1996), Atletico's forward line has been blessed with the best, from Hugo Sanchez to Christian Vieri, Jimmy-Floyd Hasselbaink to Fernando Torres, Sergio Aguero and Diego Forlan to Radamel Falcao.
-Few sides in world football can boast such an array of attacking talent in their history.
+Although outside the top two in Spain for most of that time (except for their title triumphs in 1996 and 2014 and second-place finishes in 1985 and 1991), Atletico's forward line has consistently been blessed with the best, from Hugo Sanchez to Christian Vieri, Jimmy-Floyd Hasselbaink to Fernando Torres, Sergio Aguero and Diego Forlan to Radamel Falcao and Diego Costa.
+Very few sides in world football can boast such an array of attacking talent in their history.

 |ATLETI'S ATTACKERS - HOW THEY FARED

-The Olympic gold medalist joined Atleti in 1993 and formed a prolific partnership with Lubo Penev as the club sealed an impressive league and cup double in 1995-96 under Radomir Antic.
+The Olympic gold medallist joined Atleti in 1993 and formed a prolific partnership with Lubo Penev as the club sealed an impressive league and cup double in 1995-96 under Radomir Antic.